judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 The facility also features an 85-meter high observation desk with cafe deemed as the best view of Copenhagen, one of the world's tallest climbing walls, and 10 hiking trails through landscaped forest.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-the-mermaid-min.jpg alt="The Mermaid, in Copenhagen" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-the-mermaid-min.jpg alt="The Mermaid, in Copenhagen" %}

 ## Statens Museum For Kunst (artist museum)